mesosphere/dcos-docs-site/pages/1.11/installing/oss/cloud/azure/index.md

 On Azure, raw network performance is roughly determined by VM size.
 VMs with 8 or more cores (e.g. `Standard_D8_v3`) are eligible for [Azure Accelerated Networking (SR-IOV)](https://docs.microsoft.com/en-us/azure/virtual-network/create-vm-accelerated-networking-cli).
-We've seen much lower latency and more available and stable bandwidth using SR-IOV as opposed to relying on the Azure hypervisor vswitches.
+We have seen much lower latency and more available and stable bandwidth using SR-IOV as opposed to relying on the Azure hypervisor vswitches.
 For example, in our testing, a `Standard_D16s_v3` without SR-IOV can push approximately 450MB/s of data between two VMs, while the same size